 Learn more about AWS vs Azure from this Article Difference between Azure and AWS!

-Go to the Monitoring tab, select no for 'Enable Application Insights' option.
+Go to the Monitoring tab, select no for the 'Enable application insight's option.
 Click on 'Review and create'.
 You will get a review page where you can view all the settings.
 Click on 'Create' to create a website.
 Follow the same steps to deploy the web application in a different Azure region.

 Give the Traffic Manager profile name in the search bar and select your profile from the results.
 Click on 'Settings' in the Traffic Manager profile.
 Click on 'Endpoints' and then click on 'Add'.
 Select 'Azure endpoint' for the 'Type' field.
 For the 'Name' field, enter the endpoint that you want to set as the primary one.
 Select 'App Service' for 'Target resource type', select 'Choose an app service > East US' for 'Target resource', choose 1 for 'Priority' field, and click on 'OK'.
 Repeat the same steps for the other endpoint and set the priority as 2.